César Salazar (baseball): Career

 Salazar was optioned to Triple–A Sugar Land to begin the 2024 season.
-On June 19, 2024, Salazar drove in 2 runs with two hits for his first career multi-hit game in the majors to key a 4–1 win over the Chicago White Sox.
-In 2024, he played 12 games for the Astros, batting .320/.387/.400 in 32 plate appearances, with 2 doubles, 5 runs scored and 8 RBI.
-He played 10 games as catcher.
+On June 19, 2024, Salazar drove in two runs with two hits for his first career multi-hit game in the majors to key a 4–1 win over the Chicago White Sox.
+In the regular season, Salazar played 12 games for the Astros, batting .320/.387/.400 in 32 plate appearances, with two doubles, five runs scored, and eight RBI; 10 games were played as a catcher.

 Salazar was optioned to Triple-A Sugar Land to begin the 2025 season.
+He appeared in 11 games for Houston during the regular season, going 3-for-13 (.231) with one RBI and two walks.

+On March 25, 2026, Salazar was designated for assignment by the Astros after he failed to make the team's Opening Day roster.
+He cleared waivers and was sent outright to the Triple-A Sugar Land Space Cowboys on March 27.
+On May 4, the Astros selected Salazar's contract, adding him to their active roster.
+In nine appearances for the team, he went 1-for-18 (.056) with one RBI and three walks.
+Salazar was designated for assignment by Houston on June 4.
+He cleared waivers and was sent outright to Sugar Land on June 6.